microsoft/Purview-Custom-Types-Tool-Solution-Accelerator/README.md

 ## Local Setup

 1. Clone or download this repository and navigate to the project's root directory
-1. [Follow these instructions](https://docs.microsoft.com/en-us/azure/purview/tutorial-using-rest-apis#create-a-service-principal-application) to create an application service principal that can access the Azure Purview API
+1. [Follow these instructions](https://docs.microsoft.com/en-us/azure/purview/tutorial-using-rest-apis#create-a-service-principal-application) to create an application service principal that can access the Microsoft Purview API
 1. Rename `/api/local.settings.json.rename` to `local.settings.json` by removing `.rename` extension
 1. Edit your `/api/local.settings.json` file:
     * Update `AadTenantId` with your Tenant ID for Azure Active Directory
     * Update `AppClientId` and `AppClientSecret` with your application service principal
-    * Update `AtlasAccountName` with your Azure Purview account name
+    * Update `AtlasAccountName` with your Microsoft Purview account name
     * Update `StorageConnectionString` with your connection string for Azure Data Lake Storage
     * Update `StorageContainer` with your preferred container name
 1. Install the application's dependencies: